MicrosoftDocs/windows-itpro-docs/windows/client-management/troubleshoot-stop-errors.md

 Our analysis of the root causes of crashes indicates that:

-- 70% are caused by third-party driver code
+- 70% are caused by third-party driver code.
-- 10% are caused by hardware issues
+- 10% are caused by hardware issues.
-- 5% are caused by Microsoft code
+- 5% are caused by Microsoft code.
-- 15% have unknown causes, because the memory is too corrupted to analyze
+- 15% have unknown causes, because the memory is too corrupted to analyze.

 > [!NOTE]
 > The root cause of stop errors is never a user-mode process.
 While a user-mode process (such as Notepad or Slack) may trigger a stop error, it is merely exposing the underlying bug which is always in a driver, hardware, or the OS.